Report Highway Litter

-Litter or debris along Massachusetts highways is not only unsightly, but it can be dangerous.
+Litter and debris along Massachusetts highways not only is unsightly, but can be dangerous.

-These programs include:
+Current programs include:

 - Adopt-a-Highway.
 This program relies on volunteer teams to clean up litter along state roadways.
-Each volunteer team adopts a two-mile section of highway with the expectation that they will remove litter at least once a month between April 15 and Nov.
-15. In this case, the state covers the cost of signs to recognize volunteer groups.
+Each volunteer team adopts a two-mile section of highway with the expectation that they will remove litter at least once a month between April 15 and November 15.
+In this case, the state covers the cost of signs to recognize volunteer groups.